f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To start off we have a web application that has a web form that we enter
 some information into and submit.
-The response of the POST will show our
-form data and “Content-Type” header.
-This web app is configured on our
-BIG-IP as the virtual server *ilxlab1\_vs* and does not have any iRules
-attached.
-Feel free log into the BIG-IP and explore the configuration.

-Now lets look at the web app at the URL http://10.0.0.20/ilxlab1/ (Lab 1
+Now lets look at the web app at the URL
+http://10.0.0.20/ilxlab1/ (Lab 1 on bookmarks).
+The response of the POST
-on bookmarks).
-Here is the example of the web form –
+will show our form data and “Content-Type” header.
+Here is the example of
+the web form –

 |image1|

+Go ahead and run your own test of the web app.
+Observe the “Content-Type”
+header and POST data values.
 Here is an example of the response to a POST.

 |image2|

 Go ahead and run your own test of the web app.
-Observe the
+Observe the “Content-Type”
-“Content-Type” header and POST data values.
+header and POST data values.
+Here is an example of the response to a POST.

 Create the LX Workspace
 ~~~~~~~~~~~~~~~~~~~~~~~